Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

 **3.5A.
 Additional Remedy** In Multiplayer Tournaments, the **located card or cards are revealed to all opponents**.
 The **majority of opponents** must come to a decision on wether to fix the problem now or when a player would next get priority, and which missing cards replaces each incorrect card.
 If no majority decision is reached, the final decision will be made by a randomly chosen opponent.

+**3.5A.
+Note** In Multiplayer Tournaments, Judges and Players must be on the lookout for situations where the Player that committed the infraction is benefiting from the opponent's decision, which in some corner cases can be a sign of collusion and / or cheating.
+Keep in mind that given the nuances of multiplayer, sometimes opponents will legitimately choose an option that benefits the Player that committed the infraction.

 **3.5B.
 Additional Remedy** In Multiplayer Tournaments, it's possible for multiple cards to be missing by be located in multiple players' decks.
 If the missing card(s) were in a previous or current opponent’s deck(s), issue **penalties to all involved players**.